MathieuMarthy/sync-files-to-cloud/README.md

 - **remote_path**: Destination path in the cloud storage
 - **exclude_patterns**: List of patterns to exclude files (supports wildcards like `*.tmp`, `folder/*`)

+⚠️ If you change the configuration while the application is running, you need to restart it to apply the changes.
+*See the 'usage' section for commands to restart the application depending on your OS.*

 ## Usage

 Run the application: